storynory/relaxivity/posts/Music/easter.md

 Jana was born in Oxford, England.
 Her family come from Northern India and are Christian.
 This song is composed and sung by members of Jana's family.

+Gospel song about Jesus Christ's journey to the cross.
+The song is an Urdu Ghazal, written by Rev. S. H. Massey (Oxford).
+The melody is composed by Alvat Garewal (Oxford).
+The singer is Emma Garewal.
+The musical arrangement is by Alvat assisted by Amber Roshni.
+A special thanks to Mr. Majeed Masih from Pakistan for arranging the violinist and flautist.

 (Alaap)
 Munji masiha shaafi Our Saviour Christ
 Munji masiha shaafi Our Saviour Christ